 Wisconsin: a Leader in Bird Conservation

-The Wisconsin Department of Natural Resources, Wisconsin Society for Ornithology, and Bird City Wisconsin are just a few of organization in Wisconsin who work towards preservation and conservation of birds.
+The Wisconsin Department of Natural Resources, Wisconsin Society for Ornithology, and Bird City Wisconsin are just a few organizations in Wisconsin that work towards the preservation and conservation of birds.
 At Schlitz Audubon, multiple facets of our Conservation Plan are geared to protect habitat for our native birds, and to provide the nesting and foraging opportunities they need to survive.

 In 1971, Wisconsin conservation efforts led our state to be the first in the nation to ban DDT, which had eradicated the Peregrine Falcon.
 Later, Wisconsin conservation programs worked tirelessly to reintroduce the bird to our state.
-While still endangered, a known total of 1,558 Peregrines have been produced in the wild since 1987.
+While still endangered, as of 2018 there were a known total of 1,558 Peregrines to have been produced in the wild since 1987.
 Wisconsin now ranks 2nd in the continental United States for our Bald Eagle populations.
-Our state’s treetops boast 1,500 Bald Eagle nests and we host the longest running Bald Eagle/ Osprey survey in the country.
+Our state’s treetops boast over 1,600 Bald Eagle nests and we host the longest-running Bald Eagle/ Osprey survey in the country.

 Just as the Peregrine Falcon informed us of the widespread dangers of DDT, by paying close attention to raptors we can continue to better support and protect our shared ecosystems.